CongducPham/PEPR_AgriFutur/Gateway/sensor-backup/README.md

 	> /home/pi/scripts/add_to_iiwa_ha_starterkit.sh

-Note: this will only work for the 2 default devices of the INTEL-IRRIS starter kit.
+Note: this will only work for the 2 default devices of the default demo starter kit.
 See later for IIWA on more complex settings.

 Restore: to restore to a specific device id
 -------